7 BEST Material for Plant Pots | Industrial Expert Guide

 Advantages

 Natural material – Wooden pots are made from natural materials and don’t pose a threat to plant health.
-Though you do need to give them extra attention to make sure there is no rot.
+However, you do need to give them extra attention to make sure there is no rot.
 This involves applying a coat of polyurethane, varnish, or lacquer to seal the wood from moisture and weathering, and it looks great too.

 Appearance – One feature of wood is how natural and humble wooden pots look as an outdoor planter, and how they are very ornamental when used indoors.
 Bamboo planters are ideal hanging baskets for their visual appeal.
 Wooden plant pots come in a wide range of styles that don’t work with other planter materials.
 For example, a hollowed-out tree trunk looks rustic in wood but tacky in plastic.